Fr75s/bigscraper-gui/README.md

 Bigscraper is a tool used to scrape metadata and images from the Launchbox games database.
 It does this by reading the website directly, following pages and links to get the information from the database site.
 Bigscraper collects data from Launchbox and allows you to put it into useful metadata files used by emulator frontends.

 Currently, this tool fully supports [Pegasus Frontend](https://pegasus-frontend.org/), and that is what I will mainly support.
-EmulationStation support is also present, though it is still WIP.
+EmulationStation support is also present, though it is still needs testing.

 I have already made a python script that does the same thing as this, which [can be found here.](https://github.com/Fr75s/bigscraper/) Note that I will mainly support this GUI tool, as I want to ensure an easy experience.